-Any congregation of a majority of the Members of the Board at the same time and locations including teleconference locations . . . to hear, discuss, deliberate, or take action on any item that is within subject matter jurisdiction of the Board.
+- Any congregation of a majority of the Members of the Commission at the same time and locations including teleconference locations . . . to hear, discuss, deliberate, decide, or take action on any item that is within their subject matter jurisdiction. - Shall also mean a meal or social gathering of a majority of members of a local body immediately before, during, or after a meeting of a local body (S.O.).

-WHAT IS THE SUBJECT MATTER JURISDICTION OF THE Human Resources Board (Charter 807)?
+SUBJECT MATTER JURISDICTION OF THE PARK & RECREATION COMMISSION (Charter §809)